 Where is the Holy Spirit?
 The Holy Spirit is here, with John, as John’s companion throughout the entire Revelation that John witnesses.
 The Trinity is together showing John what has been, is now, and will and must be.

 This passage is so full of detail that it is difficult to address it all.
 Around the throne of God himself are 24 other thrones for 24 elders.
 Who are these worthy beings dressed in white robes of purity and wearing gold refined crowns denoting their royalty and divinity?
-Most scholars believe they are the twelve Old Testament tribes of the nation of Israel and the New Testament’s twelve disciples of Christ.
+Most scholars believe they are the twelve Old Testament sons of Jacob who grew into the tribes of the nation of Israel and the New Testament’s twelve disciples of Christ.
 In front of God’s throne are four living creatures, all seeing, in the forms of four living beings of animal and man.The seven lamps of the Spirit are blazing and thunder and lightening are seen and heard.
-There is a sea of water before the throne that is so very still that it looks like glass.
+There is a sea possibly of water before the throne that is so very still that it looks like glass.
 The elders and the creatures are praising God because he, God, is worthy to receive all great things.
 Something tremendous seems to be on the verge of happening.

 There is a scroll, an important writing in God’s right hand that is so critical that it is seven times sealed.
 But, alas, there is no one found to be worthy enough to break the seals to read what is written inside.
 John weeps in despair.
 Let’s take a moment here to ponder about John’s anguish.
 Have you ever come so far in a struggle only to be defeated at the very last moment so as to lose the very thing you have fought for?
 Have you ever fought for something that is so important to you that you would give your life for it?